FatOldSunbro/SummonSign/wiki/config/automoderator.md

 # check for request type
 type: submission
-~title (regex): ["help", "summon", "co-?op", "arena"]
+~title (regex): ["help", "summon", "co-?op", "pvp"]
 action: remove
 #modmail: |
 #    The above {{kind}} by /u/{{author}} in /r/{{subreddit}} has been removed as it does not contain a type.
 comment: |
     Hi, Your post has been automatically removed as it does not meet our formatting guidelines

-    > You must include the type of submission, one of either Help, Summon, Co-op or Arena
+    > You must include the type of submission, one of either Help, Summon, Co-op or PvP

     > e.g., [*Help*][PS4][100] Abyss Watchers